Home ยป Blog ยป Living Math ยป An Abstract Art and Living Math Activity Inspired by Kandinsky

 Step 3

-On the back of the dried artwork, use a ruler to make a grid of one inch blocks.
-Be precise because this is a math activity as much as it is an art activity.
+Use a ruler to make a grid of one-inch blocks on the back of the dried artwork.
+Be precise because this is a math activity as much as an art activity.

 Step 4